and-buk/Udacity-DRLND/p_continuous_control/Report.md

 - **Actor-critic architecture** with two elements, actor and critic.
   - Actor: Parameterized function ***&mu;(s|&theta;<sup>&mu;</sup>)*** that specifies the current policy by deterministically mapping states to a specific action.
   - Critic: The critic ***Q(s, a|&theta;<sup>Q</sup>)*** is learned using the Bellman equation as in Q-learning.

+The *deterministic* actor maximizes the output of the critic.
+Critic equates the value of the actor output (action) to returns observed in reality.

 - As in Deep Q-network to adapt the Q-learning algorithm in order to make effective use of large neural networks as function approximators and avoid instability of learning are used **two important techniques**:
   - **Experience Replay**: The actor and critic networks are trained off-policy with samples uniformly  from replay buffer to minimize correlations between samples.
   - Separate **target network**: The critic network is trained with both actor and critic target networks to give consistent target values during temporal difference backups.